d3rp/d3rp.github.io/content/blog/refactoring.rst

 what to omit.
 I'm thinking that certain flaws should never be allowed to enter the code base, while others are ok, if it helps the development velocity.

 **Refactoring is an optimization problem.
-And we can make it an easy or difficult one.**
+And we can make it an easy or a difficult one.**

 If you know where you're going, and the path is `convex <https://en.wikipedia.org/wiki/Convex_function>`_, it's a relatively effortless activity that is usually worth the time investment.
 We can use the cheap `gradient descent <https://en.wikipedia.org/wiki/Gradient_descent>`_ algorithm .

-If you only have local problems, such as poorly named local variables, or unnecessarily complex logic within a single function, this is easy to fix.
+If you only have local problems, such as poorly named local variables or unnecessarily complex logic within a single function, this is easy to fix.